Staff profile

 Biography

-I am delighted to be a part of such a lively and intellectually ambitious community of scholars here at Durham.
-I always welcome enquiries into research and/or performance collaborations from students, staff, those beyond the institution and, indeed, the academy, so do feel free to get in touch.
-I can be reached through the link above.
+Beyond research, I am a Lay Clerk at Southwell Minster and a consultant grant writer for charities and arts organisations.
+I am delighted to remain part of such a lively and intellectually ambitious community of scholars and always welcome enquiries into research and/or performance collaborations from students, staff, those beyond the institution and, indeed, the academy, so do feel free to get in touch.

 Conference Organisation